gitlabhq/gitlabhq/doc/user/project/issues/index.md

 Read through the documentation for [Issue Boards](../issue_board.md) to find out more about this feature.

-With [GitLab Enterprise Edition Starter](https://about.gitlab.com/gitlab-ee/), you can also create various boards per project with [Multiple Issue Boards](https://docs.gitlab.com/ee/user/project/issue_board.html#multiple-issue-boards).
+With [GitLab Starter](https://about.gitlab.com/gitlab-ee/), you can also create various boards per project with [Multiple Issue Boards](https://docs.gitlab.com/ee/user/project/issue_board.html#multiple-issue-boards).

 ### External Issue Tracker